fgantt/yse/docs/design/implementation/simd-optimization/PERFORMANCE_TARGETS.md

 Performance regressions are detected when:
 - Any SIMD operation is slower than scalar implementation
 - Batch operations show less than 2x speedup (below minimum target)
-- Overall NPS decreases by more than 5% compared to baseline
+- Overall NPS decreases by more than 5% compared to baseline (Task 5.12.4)
+- NPS improvement is less than 20% in release builds (Task 5.12.2)

 ### Regression Test Suite